sageify/shln/README.md

 ## Todo
 - pull simple unit testing from test/pf.sh into own github
-- modify test/pf.sh to shmod the unit testing
+- modify test/pf.sh and use shmod to pull in the unit testing
 - pull envy into own.
 - pull expansion into own.
 - clone_opts in shmod.sh is hacky